zachamm/zachamm/README.md

 - 👋 Hi, I’m @zachamm
-- 👀 I’m interested in ML/AI, crypto DEXs (AMMs vs Orderbooks and their respective benefits)
+- 👀 I’m interested in ML/AI, crypto (more specifically DeFi)
 - 🌱 I’m currently learning rust, solidity and sway
 - 📫 How to reach me TG @zachamm